-

 Pricing: Starting at $299/month.

-How to choose the right CRM with SMS for your business
+How do I choose the right CRM with SMS for my business?

 Selecting the right CRM with SMS capabilities requires an honest assessment of your team’s needs, technical capabilities, and growth plans.
-Let’s break down the key factors to consider:
+Start with these key considerations to ensure you choose an easy-to-use CRM solution that meets your needs:

 1. Team size considerations

 The size of your team is a vital consideration for platform selection.
-Small teams (1-10 people) benefit most from simple, native SMS solutions that work out of the box.
-Nutshell’s integrated approach eliminates the complexity of managing multiple tools, letting small teams focus on selling rather than troubleshooting integrations.
+Small teams of 1-10 people gain the most from simple SMS tools.
+Solutions like Nutshell, HubSpot, Close, ActiveCampaign, and Keap work easily right away.
+Nutshell’s integrated approach simplifies tool management.
+This lets small teams focus on selling instead of fixing integrations.

 Medium teams (11-50) must balance feature depth with collaboration tools, ensuring everyone stays aligned on customer communications.
-Large teams (50+) often require the customization capabilities of enterprise platforms, though these features come with significantly higher costs and complexity.
+Large teams of 50 or more often need the custom features of enterprise platforms.
+However, these features can be costly and complex.

 2. Native vs. integrated SMS decision framework